Managing Disruptive Behavior

 A student who is disruptive or emotionally distressed may benefit from a referral to the Counseling Center.
-The Counseling Center asks that faculty and staff complete a referral form before the student is seen for an appointment.
-The referral form can be found on the website at ww.duq.edu/counseling.
+The Counseling Center asks that faculty and staff complete a referral form (located on their website) before the student is seen for an appointment.
 This is a vital step in assuring that the therapist who meets with the student understands the full extent of the faculty/staff concerns, particularly since some students may be reluctant to open up to a therapist in the first meeting.
 If you are unsure about making a referral, please call the Counseling Center at 412.396.6204 to discuss your concerns and complete the referral form by phone.
 The Counseling Center can provide support and ideas about how to approach a student to maximize the likelihood that the student follows through on the counseling referral.

 Due to privacy constraints (HIPPA and state and federal ethics codes), Counseling Center staff cannot provide faculty/staff with information about the student's attendance or participation in counseling without the student's written consent.
 However, the Counseling Center will encourage the student to report back directly to the person who referred them.

 Faculty and staff are also encourages to follow up with the student at a later time, to make sure they followed through with the referral.
 It lets the student know you are truly interested in his/her well-being.
 It gives you another opportunity to intervene if the student has not followed through with counseling.
 Please call the Counseling Center if you need support for how to talk to a student who has not followed through with a counseling referral.

 The Counseling Services staff provides consultation and support for faculty/staff who are dealing with disruptive and/or emotional distressed students who are not in immediate danger of harming themselves or others.

 636 Fisher Hall

 Office of Student Conduct